 What happens when the cats are declawed?

-The major problem with the declawing is that the last toe bone of the cat is amputated, and they undergo long-term risks.
-The certified consultants for cats say that if declawing is performed for the humans, there is a high chance that our fingers are cut in the process at least the last knuckle.
+The major problem with declawing is that the last toe bone of the cat is amputated, and they undergo long-term risks.
+The certified consultants for cats say that if declawing is performed for humans, there is a high chance that our fingers are cut in the process at least the last knuckle.